Eloy Jiménez Player Props: White Sox vs. Brewers

 Eloy Jiménez At The Plate

-- In 42.0% of his games this year, Jimenez has tallied at least one RBI.
-In 13 of those games (16.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Jimenez has driven in a run in 34 games this season (41.5%), including 13 games with more than one RBI (15.9%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.